-SACRAMENTO, CA – Today, Governor Gavin Newsom released his 2021-22 Budget Proposal.
-In response, Community College League of California President and CEO Dr. Larry Galizio issued the following statement in response to the budget announcement.
+SACRAMENTO, CA – Today, California Governor Gavin Newsom released the May Revise to the 2021-22 State Budget.
+Community College League of California President & CEO, Dr. Larry Galizio, released the following statement in response to the budget announcement.